Helicopter Risk and Rewards: Insuring Lift Off

 Things that fly have always interested me.
 My parents said I began pointing at airplanes when I was 6 years old, and I've been fascinated by aviation ever since.
 My childhood interest in aviation grew to the point that in 1995 I obtained my pilot’s license.
 Subsequent to the completion of flight training, I was introduced to aviation insurance and am now an aviation underwriter in XL Catlin’s San Francisco office.
 My role has allowed me to delve into all aspects of flight, from the aircraft and equipment to FAA regulations and training programs.
 Even better, my job affords me the opportunity to interact with those who love the aviation industry as much as I love it.

 Not too surprisingly, my aviation career in insurance has taught me much about the aviation industry.
 It has also highlighted the concept of risk to me.
 The fact is, risk, which I assess for our customers, is intrinsic to everything we do.
 Whether you know it or not, risk plays a role in our daily lives, both personally and professionally.
 This basic truth applies to the operation of aircraft as well.
-Aircraft operators must way the risk of equipment failures, weather conditions, and human error.
+Aircraft operators must weigh the risk of equipment failures, weather conditions, and human error.
 Aircraft operations are complex and operators must focus relentlessly on safety in order to conduct loss free activities.

 Despite my many years of fixed wing flying, the segment of aviation that really intrigues me right now is helicopters.
 Helicopters come in so many shapes and sizes and piloting helicopters demands extensive training.
 Such focused flying requires incredible amounts of hand-eye coordination.
 I would never admit this publicly, but I believe flying helicopters requires greater physical skill than flying fixed wing aircraft, but let’s just keep that between us.